EmmanuelMmanda/simple-api-for-calculation-area-peimeter-and-circumference/README.md

 # API Documentation
-The API Documentation can be found inside the documentation folder  to open import the json formatted documenation into your POSTMAN workspace
+The API Documentation can be found inside the documentation folder To open documentation just import the json formatted documenation into your POSTMAN workspace

 OR